jakehildreth/blog/_posts/2025-05-18-Using Crescendo to Tame certutil.exe.md

 ![]({{ site.baseurl }}/images/Pasted%20image%2020250518080835.png)
 And after:
 ![]({{ site.baseurl }}/images/Pasted%20image%2020250518081012.png)
-If you're a PowerSheller, I hope you see the improvement!
-Even if you're not a PowerSheller, I bet you see an improvement.
+Even if you're not a PowerSheller, I bet you see an improvement!

 Anyway, my daughter just woke up, so it's time to make breakfast.
 If you made it this far, please try out [PSCertutil](https://github.com/jakehildreth/PSCertutil) and let me know what you think.
 All my contact info is at [http://jakehildreth.com](http://jakehildreth.com).